iuryamicussi/TrabalhoCrisParte2/README.md

 the seventh period of Computer Engineering at FAE in Orientated Program Language III course with the teacher Cristiane Yae Mi Imamura.

-It is a simple project which contemplates three register forms(Customer, Suplier and Product).
+It is a simple project which contemplates three register forms(Customer, Supplier and Product).
 There is a stock entry screen and a sales screen.

-The folder Dump gathers all files needed to create a MySql database to use with this project.
+The folder Dump gathers all files needed to create MySql database to use with this project.

 Hope you Enjoy.